rollerd/kubectl_localimage_plugin/README.md

 - you don't want to go through the hassle of pushing it to a remote registry before Kubernetes can pull it

-- you may have sensitive data in the container (not a good idea to begin with) and don't want to upload it to a repo
+- you may have sensitive data in the container (not a good idea to begin with) and don't want to upload it to an external registry

 localimage plugin is a crude way of getting your local image onto the remote Kuberenetes node and running a pod with that image